slimbootloader/documentation/source/security/firmware-update.rst

   |   UCOD   |  0x3c0000(0xFFBC0000)  |  0x080000  |  Uncompressed, R_B    |
   +----------+------------------------+------------+-----------------------+

-if Configuration data component to be updated, 4 byte string "CNFG" should be passed to capsule generation tool along with configuration data binary.
+If configuration data component to be updated, 4 byte string "CNFG" should be passed to capsule generation tool along with configuration data binary.

-BIOS, CSME binaries and CSME update driver are assigned 4 byte pre-defined string identifier and can be found in the table below.
+BIOS binary, CSME binary, and CSME update driver are assigned 4 byte pre-defined string identifier and can be found in the table below.

         +-----------------------------+------------------------------------+
         |       **String ID**         |         **Firmware**               |